Not far from the middle of Gillingham, Dorset, there is a small piece of woodland nestled between the river Stour and the railway track.

 It's not just birds that can be spotted in Withy wood, there is a whole range of other wildlife to be seen.

-In spring time the woods are alive with many baby Squirrels running around and playing, then the summer brings all of the insects, Damselflies, Butterflies, Bees, plus the less obvious Beetles, Shield bugs, and Spiders.
+In spring time the woods are alive with many baby Squirrels running around and playing, then the summer brings all of the insects, Damselflies, Butterflies, Bees, plus the less obvious Beetles,

 In the middle of Withy wood there is a pond, shown on the map above.